rjorton/OIE2023/README.md

 **Question 2** – What is the average (mean) length of the reads?
 ***

-The statistics are split into those for the first FASTQ file of the read pair (e.g. stats\_info, stats\_len, etc) and those for the second FASTQ file of the read pair (e.g. stats\_info2, stats\_len2, etc), and should look a bit like this (but with different numbers!):
+The prinseq statistics are split into those for the first FASTQ file of the read pair (e.g. stats\_info, stats\_len, etc) and those for the second FASTQ file of the read pair (e.g. stats\_info2, stats\_len2, etc), and should look a bit like this (but with different numbers!):

 ```
 stats_info	bases		48000000